Please be aware that this date is only provisional and will be confirmed soon. Further details such as cost and timings are also to be confirmed.

 The Devil’s Aquathlon is a tough swimming and running challenge which raises funds for two charities and is designed for competitors aged 19 and above (or 17 and above for shorter swim distance) who enjoy a personal or team challenge.
-The event starts with a 2km swim in the lidos 50m main pool.
-The heating to the main pool will have been turned off at the end of our summer season (Monday 30th September) and the water temperature will have dropped to about 20C.
+The heating to the main pool will have been turned off at the end of our summer season and the water temperature will have dropped to about 21C.
 Wetsuits are advisable but not mandatory.

 Option 1 - 2km swim, 10km run